 The Longer Edition

-I’m a married almost 40 guy with a houseful of kids.
-My wife is great.
+I’m was a married guy with a houseful of kids.
 I used to be very religious and even studied theology in college.
 After that I earned a master’s degree in education.
-I’ve run a marathon and used to take good care of my health.
+I ran marathons and used to take good care of my health.
 For 10 years I worked for a church and have done volunteer work overseas.

-From the outside our life looks great.
-I’m the last person you’d expect to have a drinking problem.
-I really have everything I used to dream about when I was younger – with one exception.
-I’m losing control of myself.
+From the outside my life looked great.
+I was the last person you’d expect to have a drinking problem.
+In my mind I had it all by the time I was 35 years old.
+There was only one problem, I was losing control of myself.

 I’ve been a secret alcoholic since I was a teenager.
-Lately, it’s gotten a lot worse.
+Then it got a lot worse.

 Because of some early business success, I could afford to work from home.
 That extra freedom was my downfall.
-In this last year (pre-sobriety) I’ve enjoyed a morning binge while working in my home office, afternoon nap, dinner with the family and then a second binge while wrapping up some work in the evening.
-It was fun, once I found the right drinks to avoid hangovers and vomiting.
-Things have gotten worse, every area of my life is suffering and sometimes I can’t remember days at a time.
+In 2016 (pre-sobriety) I enjoyed a morning binge while working in my home office, afternoon nap, dinner with the family and then a second binge while wrapping up some work in the evening.
+I thought it was fun, once I found the right drinks to avoid hangovers and vomiting.
+Things kept getting worse, every area of my life was suffering and I’d have several blackouts a week.

 While looking for answers online, I discovered other people blogging about their recovery.
-It was inspiring and fits my interests (when working I’m a web developer / content editor).
-I hope one day to share my real name, but at this point that would prevent me telling the truth.
+It was inspiring and fit my interests (I’ve been a web developer / online content editor).
+That’s how this blog started in June 2016.

 This blog started as my long-shot because I was short on hope.
 Each day I’m gaining a little courage and discovering what it means to get sober.
 You can read my Sobriety Journal posts starting at Day #1

 I’m in the fight of my life here.
 Addiction wants me to die, but I’m not going to lose this time.